CCSI-Toolset/FOQUS/INSTALL.md

 ## Install a Git Client

-If you do not have a git client install one.
-For Windows, a client can be found here: https://git-scm.com/downloads.
+If you do not have a git client, you will need to install one.
+For Windows, a client can be found here: https://git-scm.com/downloads

 It is possible to install git through Anaconda (```conda install git```).